ucsb-cs156/ucsb-cs156.github.io/topics/oauth/google_create_developer_project.md

 # Steps to Create a New Project

 1. Navigate to <https://console.cloud.google.com/cloud-resource-manager> and login with your UCSB Google Account.

-   If you haven't already [created a Google Developer Project](/topics/oauth/google_create_google_developer_project.html), you'll need to do that first.

    You'll see something like this, except you might not have anything under the `UnPaid` folder.
 (That is where you'll create your projecct).

    <img width="698" alt="Google Developer Console Project List" src="https://user-images.githubusercontent.com/1119017/235321567-ada58904-ce9e-41eb-b7f7-6d4ceff71cb8.png">